-SP9: Spatio-temporal Patterns of Pollen and Fungal Spores and its Impact on Health and Disease (Augsburg University)
+SP9: Health and Disease (Augsburg University)

 Head: Prof. Dr. Claudia Traidl-Hoffmann